Micturating cystourethrogram (MCUG)

 What is a MCUG?

-A MCUG is a special type of X-ray test that looks inside your baby’s or child’s body while he or she is passing urine (weeing).
+A MCUG is a special type of X-ray test that looks inside your baby’s or child’s body while they are passing urine (weeing).
 Both ‘micturating' and ‘voiding’ mean passing urine.

 The test looks at the bladder, which stores urine, and the urethra, the tube that carries urine out of the body.
 A long thin tube called a catheter is put through the urethra and into the bladder.
 Contrast dye is used, which can show the flow of urine.

-A machine directs a series of X-rays into your child’s body over a period of time while his or her bladder empties.
+A machine directs a series of X-rays into your child’s body over a period of time while their bladder empties.
 These are recorded as several images (pictures), using computerised digital equipment.

 Why does my child need this test?

-When babies or children with vesicoureteral reflux (VUR) pass urine (wee), some urine refluxes, or passes back up the wrong way, towards one or both kidneys.
+When babies or children with vesico-ureteric reflux (VUR) pass urine (wee), some urine refluxes, or passes back up the wrong way, towards one or both kidneys.
 In serious cases, this can cause the ureters (kidney drainage tubes) and the kidneys to swell, and may lead to infections.
-If your doctor thinks your baby or child has VUR, or if your child has frequent urinary tract infections (UTIs), he or she may arrange this test.
+If your doctor thinks your baby or child has VUR, or if your child has frequent urinary tract infections (UTIs), they may arrange this test.

 Posterior urethral valves